vijpandaturtle/roadscapes-video-rag/README.md

 The system is a retrieval-augmented generation (RAG) pipeline where the retrieval is visual rather than text-based.
 Instead of embedding text chunks, we embed video frames using CLIP and store them in a vector database.
 At query time, we embed the query clip the same way and find the most similar training clips by cosine similarity.

-Claude then acts as the synthesis layer — it reads the retrieved scenarios and their ground-truth labels, looks at the actual query frames, and reasons across all of it to produce grounded advice.
+VLM then acts as the synthesis layer — it reads the retrieved scenarios and their ground-truth labels, looks at the actual query frames, and reasons across all of it to produce grounded advice.

----

 ### Step 1 — Device setup